-Then, place both challah on a parchment lined baking sheet, spaced apart.
-Cover with cling wrap and let rise until almost doubled in size, about 45 minutes depending on the room temperature.
+- Place both challah spaced a few inches apart on a half sheet baking pan lined with a silicone baking mat or parchment paper.
+Cover with plastic cling wrap and let rise until almost doubled in size, about 45 minutes depending on the room temperature.

-- How to store: Store challah in a bread box or an airtight container at room temperature for up to 3 days or in the refrigerator for up to one week.
+How to store: Store challah in an airtight container at room temperature for up to 3 days or in the refrigerator for up to one week.